 [image_2_big]Overall, it seems possible for a healthy national sharing economy to yield many macroeconomic benefits.
 Sharing services could create countless jobs for entrepreneurs.
 Sharing options could open up niche or expensive products to much wider consumer markets.
 Sharing frameworks adopted by manufacturers could extend the money-making capacity of their products without requiring additional production costs.
 Just imagine a major manufacturer or retailer that is the producer or designer of products – and the facilitator of sharing services for those products.

 While ownership and one-time-use will never become obsolete, scarce resources will dictate that they become less frequent in most product categories.
 For this reason, sharing may very well be the 21st century’s miracle fuel in that it is nearly immune to ecological constraints.
 After all the efficiencies gained from the Industrial Age and the Information Age, the greatest efficiencies of all may be yet to come in the Sharing Age.

 All of this brings to mind the saying so cleverly recalled by Key WiFi founder and CEO Adam Black.
 “Cavemen didn’t stop building with stone because they ran out.
 They stopped because they found better materials.”

 We have plenty of materials… for now.
 Only thinking about now, though, has never made anyone rich or famous.
 Will cooperative networks power our future?

-Originally published on A Greener Big Apple.
+This piece was originally published on A Greener Big Apple